hipay/hipay-docs/hipay-marketplace-cashout-mirakl-integration/5-Installation.md

 	`$ git clone https://github.com/hipay/hipay-wallet-cashout-mirakl-integration hipay_mirakl`

-5. Go in the project directory: `cd hipay_mirakl`
+5. Go to the project directory: `cd hipay_mirakl`.

-6. Install the project's dependencies using Composer:
+6. Install the project dependencies using Composer:

 	`$ composer install`

 	This step may take a few minutes to complete as the project and its dependencies are being downloaded and configured.
-7. (Optional) If you use the default logs file (`/var/log/hipay.log`), run the following commands :
+7. (Optional) If you use the default logs file (`/var/log/hipay.log`), run the following commands:

         `$ touch /var/log/hipay.log`